- This event has passed.

 The First Ladies Association for Research and Education (FLARE) was founded on June 21, 2021, through a collaboration with American University’s School of Public Affairs and its First Ladies Institute.
 Its mission to create and sustain a network of promote and publicize research and education relevant to the contributions, lives, impacts, and lasting legacies of U.S. first ladies.

-This program is presented in partnership with FLARE as well as KU’s department of Communications and School of Journalism.
+This program is presented in partnership with FLARE as well as KU’s department of School of Journalism and Mass Communications.